lmas/thesis/thesis.typ

 // - the DAMP algo, an alternative to MP

+TODO: higher distance score similarity means the subsequence pattern is atypical and there is no similar subsequence in the data

 Also known as DAMP, this is a new, alternative implementation of the Matrix Profile by _Lu et al._ @lu, with a focus on discovering discord anomalies in large scales of either batched or streaming data.